laurent-martin/ibm-ace-manufacturing-test/README.md

 > **Note:** (IMPORTANT) The values shown in `DataSource Properties` are the ones for the data source selected in `DataSources`
 >
-> **Note:** (IMPORTANT) Similarly, later when we create the Item mappings, it is important to select the Item in tab `Client Items` so that buttons in tab `Client Item Properties` are activated.
+> **Note:** (IMPORTANT) Similarly, later when we create the item mappings, it is important to select the item in tab `Client Items` so that buttons in tab `Client Item Properties` are activated.

 ### Creation of Data Source

 In the `DataSources` tab is located the root source, named `Source`.
-This name can be changed.
+This name can be changed, but let's keep it to `Source`.

 Sources can be configured in a hierarchical manner, i.e. sub nodes can be created under the root node or another node.